Smatek1001/AI_DnD/_DM_Instructions/DM_Instructions.md

 Please feel free to ask for my feedback at the end of any session or whenever you deem it helpful.
 This collaborative approach will help us continuously refine our process.

-## IX.
+## VIII.
 NPC & World Interaction
 * **NPC Voices:** Give distinct 'voices' or mannerisms to key NPCs based on their descriptions.
 * **NPC Motivations:** NPCs should act logically according to their stated goals and alignments.
 * **World Reactivity:** The world should react dynamically to the [[Vaelin_Shadowleaf|PC]]'s choices and actions.
 Consequences, both good and bad, should be apparent.
 * * **Pronoun Handling:** For NPCs, do not explicitly state pronouns in the 'Pronouns' field of their Markdown file.
 Instead, infer and use appropriate pronouns based on the 'Gender' field when describing the NPC or their actions in narrative.

-## X. Information Disclosure
+## IX.
+Information Disclosure
 * **Player Knowledge vs. Character Knowledge:** Be mindful of separating player knowledge from character knowledge.
 Don't meta-game.
 * **Clues & Hints:** Provide clues for puzzles and mysteries, but don't solve them for the [[Vaelin_Shadowleaf|PC]].
 Give at least three clues for major problems.

-## XI.
-Campaign Arc Guidance
+## X. Campaign Arc Guidance
 * Always steer towards the main campaign goals outlined in [[_DM_Instructions/Campaign_Goals|Campaign_Goals]], but allow for side quests.
 * If the [[Vaelin_Shadowleaf|PC]] seems stuck, offer subtle prompts or introduce new elements to re-engage.

-## XII.
+## XI.
 Handling of Secret & DM-Only Information

 * **ROT-13 Encoded Secrets:**
     * Any text found within `### ROT-13 Encoded Secrets` subsections (located inside `## DM Notes (for AI)` sections, or other areas explicitly marked for DM-only information) should be **automatically decoded by you (the AI) for your full comprehension as the DM.**